bogeeee/react-deepwatch/readme.md

 There are also other libraries that address proxying the state:
 [valtio](https://github.com/pmndrs/valtio), [react-easy-state](https://github.com/RisingStack/react-easy-state), [wana](https://www.npmjs.com/package/wana),

-while React-deepwatch set's its self apart in these areas:
+**⭐⭐React Deepwatch set's its self apart in the following areas:⭐⭐**
 - Deep (not only shallow-) proxying
 - Tracking changes above **and** below the proxy = also on the unproxied object.
 - Full transparent support for `this`, getters/setters (treated as white box), user's methods, Sets, Maps, Arrays _(wana seems to support Sets,Maps, Arrays too)_